Keerthana661997/Power-BI-Projects/README.md

 # Adventure Works Executive Dashboard
+This Power BI dashboard was created based on the tutorial by Maven Analytics.
+The tutorial provided guidance on creating a sales performance dashboard using Power BI.
 This repository contains a Power BI dashboard used for analyzing and visualizing sales data for a autombile company.

 ## Technologies Used
 -Power BI